 Patricia S. Campbell ( Bulgaria, North India, Pedagogy)

 Srivani Jade (Vocal Music of North India)

 Amanda C. Soto (Conjunto, Social Justice, Technology, Pedagogy)

 Plus Performance-Participatory Experiences in Indonesian Gamelan and Zimbabwean Marimbas!!

 Get to the grassroots of teaching and facilitating an understanding of music across world cultures.
-In its sixth year, the Smithsonian Folkways intensive course in World Music Pedagogy has trained and certified hundreds of musicians and teachers of various levels and contexts (including K-12 teachers and tertiary-level professors) to know more of the performance of the world’s musical traditions and how to teach them.
+In its eighth year, the Smithsonian Folkways intensive course in World Music Pedagogy has trained and certified hundreds of musicians and teachers of various levels and contexts (including K-12 teachers and tertiary-level professors) to know more of the performance of the world’s musical traditions and how to teach them.